kapouer/domt/README.md

 }

 A block filter can control how context.node is going to be inserted:
+- by returning a fragment, it replaces the previous fragment
-- by returning a new node, it replaces context.node
+- by returning a new node, it replaces context.node (if there was only one node in the fragment)
 - by returning false, it prevents context.node from being inserted
   and it stops further block filters from being called
 - by inserting context.node itself somewhere else